isaiahbjork/Auto-GPT-MetaTrader-Plugin/README.md

      2. Goal 2: `Terminate`

 2. **Run Auto-GPT:**
-   Launch Auto-GPT, which should use the email plugin and it should load the candlestick data.
+   Launch Auto-GPT, which should use the MetaTrader plugin and it should load the candlestick data.

 3. **Sample response:**